learn-good/llm-repo-understanding/README.md

 This helps reduce processing costs by focusing on relevant content.

 ## Step 4: Enrich the filetree with file and directory summaries
 DFS traversal over filetree:
-- Make a copy of the filetree called `enriched_filetree`
+- Make a copy of the filetree called `enriched_filetree.xml`
-- Whenever a file is sumarized, you can write out its contents to replace <file name=ex />  for the original filetree (use `enriched_filetree`)
+- Whenever a file is sumarized, you can write out its contents to replace a leaf  for the original filetree (use `enriched_filetree`)
 - Whenever all the descendants of a directory are summarized, the containg directory gets summarized in

 <directory name="custom_commands">
     <directory-summary>
         <!-- Describe what this directory and containing files accomplishes, how these should be used, etc -->